BarcinoLechiguino/NULL_Engine/README.md

   ****

 * **Console Panel: ** Placed at the bottom of the window.
 It outputs information about the state of the engine: Loading&Saving, Importing models and textures...

+  ---

+* **Project Panel:** Placed at the bottom of the window.
+It shows all the assets inside the "Assets/" folder.
+This feature will be developed further when the Resource Manager is implemented.

+* ---

+  **Load File Panel:** Placed at the center of the window.
+It is hidden by default, and can be opened with *Ctrl + O*.
+It will display all the Assets that are inside the "Assets/" folder and allows to select a file and Importing it into the Engine.

   ****